COMPARE TO OTHER COMPONENTS

 2.1.2.
 Fixing Low-Quality Scans and Images

 The IronOCR class provides extensive control to C# developers.
-They give their developers OCR (images and PDF to text) functionality and fine-tuned performance in each specific instance.
+It gives developers OCR (images and PDF to text) functionality and fine-tuned performance in each specific instance.

 IronOCR includes configuration options that enable the library to process images that are not of ideal quality.
-Some of these configurations that are available include: Clean Background Noise, Enhance Contrast, Enhance Resolution, Language, Strategy, Rotate And Straighten, Color Space, Detect White Text On Dark Backgrounds, and Input Image Type.
+Some of these configurations include: Clean Background Noise, Enhance Contrast, Enhance Resolution, Language, Strategy, Rotate And Straighten, Color Space, Detect White Text On Dark Backgrounds, and Input Image Type.

 2.1.3.
 Languages